 7 Eagle Square

 P.O.
-Box 45043
+Box 45015

 Newark, New Jersey 07101

-Home Inspectors in New Mexico are licensed and regulated through the New Mexico Regulation & Licensing Department.
+Home inspectors in New Mexico are licensed and regulated through the New Mexico Regulation & Licensing Department.

 The licensing application can be found here.

-5500 San Antonio Dr., Albuquerque, NM 87109
+Albuquerque, NM 87109

 Home Inspectors are licensed and regulated through the Division of Licensing Services.

-NYS Department of State Division of Licensing Services
+State Division of Licensing Services

-Phone Information: (518) 474-4429
+Phone: (518) 474-4429

 For more details, check out our guide on how to become a home inspector in New York.

-Home Inspector Licensure Board
+North Carolina Home Inspector License Board

 325 N. Salisbury Street

-Raleigh, NC 27603
+Raleigh, NC 27603-5926

-Home Inspectors in North Dakota are regulated by the Secretary of State.
+Home inspectors in North Dakota are regulated by the Secretary of State.

 Secretary of State

-600 E Boulevard Avenue Dept 108
+600 E Boulevard Avenue, Dept 108

-Bismarck ND 58505-0500
+Bismarck, ND 58505-0500

 The state government voted into law in January 2019 that all home inspectors must be licensed if they are being compensated by clients.
 This bill became effective in November 2019, and the state began accepting applications in 2021.

-77 South High Street, 2oth Floor
+77 South High Street, 23rd Floor

-Columbus, OH 43215
+Columbus, OH 43215-6133

-Telephone: (614) 466-4100
+Phone: (614) 466-4100

 Home inspectors in Oklahoma are regulated by the Oklahoma Construction Industries Board.

-Oklahoma Construction Industries Board – Home Inspector Division
+Construction Industries Board

-2401 NW 23rd, Suite 2F
+2401 NW 23rd Street, Suite 2F

 Oklahoma City, OK 73107